indiepopart/express-typescript-fga/README.md

-# Add Fine Grained Authorization to an Express + Typescript API
+# Add Fine-Grained Authorization to an Express + Typescript API with OpenFGA

 This is a simplified Express + Typescript document API, for the purpose of demonstrating Fine-grained authorization (FGA) using OpenFGA, with Auth0 as the identity provider.